Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 What are the biggest risks for property prices in Rotterdam in 2026?

-As of early 2026, the three biggest risks for Rotterdam property prices are a surprise jump in mortgage rates (affordability shock), a larger-than-expected wave of former rental properties flooding the market (supply glut in certain segments), and a broader economic downturn that hurts employment and incomes.
+As of early 2026, the three biggest risks for Rotterdam property prices in 2026 are a surprise rise in mortgage rates (which would hit affordability hard), a larger-than-expected wave of ex-rental properties hitting the market (adding supply in exactly the cities where investors are selling), and a weaker macro environment (lower income growth or rising unemployment reducing buyer confidence).

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Rotterdam.